Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: The Model

-We can gain further insight by extending our two-body model to larger systems, where we again ignore the angular dependence, and examining the many-body eigenstates.
-The local density of states (LDOS) is the overlap of each eigenstate with the initial state as a function of energy, given by
+We can gain insight by examining the many-body eigenstates.
+The local density of states (LDOS) is the overlap of each eigenstate with the initial state, $\ket{\Psi(t=0)}=\ket{pp\cdot \cdot \cdot p}$, as a function of energy, given by

-where $E_i$ are the energy eigenvalues, $\ket{\psi_i}$ are the eigenstates, and the delta function selects the energy.
-For the unmodified case where $\alpha=1$, Fig.~\ref{fig:ldos}(a) shows the LDOS, which is binned by energy.
-The LDOS fits well to a Gaussian, shown in dashed red, which implies rapid thermalization and collapse of the survival probability~\cite{tavora_powerlaw_2017}.
+where $E_i$ are the energy eigenvalues, $\ket{\psi_i}$ are the energy eigenstates, and the delta function selects the energy.
+For the unmodified case where $\kappa=1$, Fig.~\ref{fig:ldos}(a) shows the LDOS, which is binned by energy.
+The LDOS fits well to a Gaussian which implies rapid thermalization~\cite{tavora_powerlaw_2017}.

-We also graph $\log_{10}$ of the overlap as function of energy on a scatter plot as shown in Fig.~\ref{fig:ldos}(b).
-In this figure, darker colors indicate a lower density of points while lighter colors indicate a higher density.
-For the unmodified two-body case where $\alpha = 1$, no eigenstate or set of eigenstates dominates and all of the overlaps are smaller than 10$^{-2}$.
+We also graph $\log_{10}$ of the overlap of each eigenstate with the initial state as function of energy on a scatter plot as shown in Fig.~\ref{fig:ldos}(b).
+For the unmodified two-body case where $\kappa = 1$, no eigenstate or set of eigenstates dominates and all of the overlaps are smaller than 10$^{-2}$.
 The initial state is delocalized and ergodically spread across the energy eigenbasis.

-Figures~\ref{fig:ldos}(c) and~\ref{fig:ldos}(d) show the results when $\alpha \ll 1$.
-Here, the field-tuned interactions are 60 times weaker than the always-resonant interactions, which is a typical ratio for the three-body interaction.
-The LDOS is extremely narrow compared to the unmodified case in Fig.~\ref{fig:ldos}(a) (note the zoomed in horizontal scale in Fig.~\ref{fig:ldos}(c)).
-The initial state has significant overlap with very few eigenstates.
-A sparse LDOS can indicate non-ergodic behavior~\cite{tavora_powerlaw_2017}.
+Figures~\ref{fig:ldos}(c) and~\ref{fig:ldos}(d) show the results when $\kappa \ll 1$.
+Here, the field-tuned matrix elements are about 60 times smaller than the hopping matrix elements, which is an experimentally reasonable ratio for the three-body interaction.
+Even though the field-tuned interactions are so much weaker, they remain important for the dynamics.
+This is because $\ket{\Psi(t=0)}=\ket{pp\cdots p}$ so that only field-tuned interactions are initially possible.
+The hopping interactions of Eqs.~(\ref{eq:spps-ar1})-(\ref{eq:spps-ar}) cannot happen until a field-tuned interaction produces $s$ and $s'$ atoms.
+In this case, the LDOS is extremely narrow compared to the unmodified case in Fig.~\ref{fig:ldos}(a) (note the zoomed in horizontal scale in Fig.~\ref{fig:ldos}(c)).
+The initial state has significant overlap with only a few eigenstates, possibly indicating non-ergodic behavior~\cite{tavora_powerlaw_2017}.